mojowill/Mojo-Gallery/readme.txt

 Tested up to: 3.3.1
 Stable tag: trunk

 A small gallery plugin using the built in media uploader and gallery shortcodes.
-THIS IS A WORK IN PROGRESS!

 == Description ==